Learn the Lingo

 - Tri-Towers – Bowen, Carroll and Metcalf

-- TOTA – Tucker, Owen, Turlington and Alexander
+- TOTA – Tucker, Owen, Turlington and Alexander (see below for more details)

 - QUAD – Bagwell, Becton, Berr, Syme, Gold and Welch